smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `sum(bytes) of Flows where Source Application = 'CRM-Records' group by Destination Country`

-{caption: "Application Migration Planning -- Egress traffic per Country", id: "fig-egress-traffic-per-country"}
+{caption: "Application Migration Planning -- Egress traffic per Country", id: "fig-egress-traffic-per-country", "width: 70%"}
 ![](images/image29.png)

 This will paint a clear picture of how much egress network traffic this application is sending out, which would be leaving the public cloud, and which will be charged for.
 It's also possible to make it easier, by removing the group by statement like so: